simope/simope/README.md

 After that, I joined Simbeyond as R&D Engineer, in Eindhoven (NL).
 It was a software company developing multiphysical simulation software for organic electronics.
 My role was mainly working with the Python codebase, with other tasks such as research brainstorms, documentation, customer support.
 I worked from December 2021 to November 2023, when unfortunately the company closed.

+In mid 2024 I moved to London, and in November I started a contract role as a Python developer consultant for Talan UK, working at Societe Generale.
+There, I contributed to the development of an internal reporting tool written in Python, to serve it for internal use through FastAPI and to test the software with PyTest.
+This role lasted until April 2025.

-I'm now in London looking for a new job position, where ideally I can use the skills that I learnt and improved in these years.
+I'm now looking for a new job role, where I can use the skills that I learnt and improved in these years, ideally in the scientific / tech field.

 ## My tech stack (expanding)
 <img width="50" src="assets\imgs\python.png"